 Did SEP discover non-volcanic tremor?
-I'm nearly finished retelling a remarkable SEP story from 1988.
+I retell a remarkable SEP story from 1988.

 I took a commercial cruise through the Panama Canal.
 I know 120 photos is too many, but the skipper said the weather there is normally rainy while we had the best weather ever, so my photos all turned out excellent.
 They are slightly repetitive, but the topic is so unlike my daily life, and the sights so awesome, I include it all.
 Go full screen.
 Select "Slide show".
 Enjoy!

 I purchased an electric pedal-assist bicycle.

 Aged 26 in 1964 I rode a Vespa motorscooter from Stockholm to Singapore.
 I kept a diary that my sister typed.
 I have never read it, but you are welcome to.
 It is 80 pages.
 I do not recommend it.

 The most astonishing discovery in my life (age 29) I recount in this 14 minute video, "The positive lags of the autocorrelation of an earthquake seismogram are a reflection seismogram!"